vi/websocat/doc/functions.md

 ## Command::env

-Add or set environtment variable for the subprocess
+Add or set environment variable for the subprocess

 Parameters: